 This practice area involves the law as it relates to commercial and residential building construction projects.
 It involves issues arising from contracts with engineers, architects, contractors, subcontractors, and the government, as well as code and land use laws.
 Construction lawyers sometimes hold engineering, and/or architecture degrees in addition to law degrees.

-West Virginia University College of Law, Class Of 2008
+University of San Francisco School of Law, Class Of 2013

 Los Angeles, CA

 "My favorite thing about working with BCG was locating positions that I wasn't aware of.
 The..."
 Read more

 Thomas M. Cooley Law School, Class Of 2006